-In February 2022, Unigold applied to split the Neita Concession into 2 parts: Neita Sud and Neita Norte.
-The Neita Norte concession (the northern half of the Neita Fase II concession) is the subject of a new Exploration Concession application.
+In February 2022, Unigold applied to split the Neita Concession into 2 parts: Neita Sur and Neita Norte.
+The Neita Norte concession (the northern half of the Neita Fase II concession) was granted a new Exploration permit on April 27, 2023.
 The southern portion of the Concession, the Neita Sud area, is the subject of an Exploitation Concession application which would give the Corporation the sole right to extract specific minerals from this area for 75 years.

-In May 2022, the Corporation submitted an application for the above-referenced Exploitation permit.
-The permit application is in process and subject to Ministerial and Presidential approvals.
-Although Management is unaware of any impediment to obtaining the permit, this is not assured.
+In May 2022, the Corporation submitted an application for the above-referenced Exploitation permit over Neita Sur.
+The permit application is in process.
+The application has moved through the Ministry of Energy and Mines and was forwarded in late 2023 to the Presidents office with a recommendation for approval.
+Although Management is unaware of any impediment to obtaining the permit, the granting of the Exploitation Permit is not assured until Presidential Approval is given.